wilds/angular-schema-form-dynamic-select/README.md

-Angular Strap Select add-on
+Angular Strap Dynamic Select add-on
 =================

-This strap select add-on uses, as the name implies, the strap select plugin to provide a select dropdown interface.
+This dynamic select add-on uses the strap select plugin to provide a select drop down interface.

 Specifically [angular-strap](https://github.com/mgcrea/angular-strap) is used.